 Warsaw: Your next weekend break

-Warsaw is your best choice if you are looking for a cheap and unusual weekend city break in Europe.
+Warsaw is a great choice if you are looking for a cheap and unusual weekend city break in Europe.

 Warsaw certainly has a rich history (which will blow your mind), but it isn’t all about history here.
 Warsaw is a young and vibrant European capital where an awesome night out, an excellent cultural event and top-level cuisine are available at all times ( and at half the cost).
-If you want to know more, you can download our free PDF Guide, or you can just read more things to do in Warsaw check out these cool tours in Warsaw as well.
+If you want to know more, you buy our Warsaw city guide, or you can just read more things to do in Warsaw check out these cool tours in Warsaw as well.